joshjames74/Linear-Algebra/README.md

 # Linear Algebra
 This repository is designed to represent various topics in linear algebra in python.
-The intention is to use these representations for further applications.

-Topics include:
+Some topics covered:
+- Vector addition and subtraction
+- Vector cross product and dot product
+- Determining an orthonormal basis for a list of vectors
+- Matrix addition and subtraction
+- Matrix multiplication
-- Permutations
+- Determinant of matrices
+- Adjudgate and inverse matrices
-- Vectors
+- QR-decomposition
-- Matrices
+- Eigenvalues of matrices